The latest Bank of Tanzania (BOT) Monthly Economic Review of April 2019 indicates that the value of goods and services exported in the year ending…

 SEZ also aims at attracting private investment in the form of both Foreign Direct Investments (FDI) and Domestic Direct Investment (DDI) from all productive and service sectors.

-The Bank of Tanzania (BOT) Monthly Economic Review for December 2016 shows that the value of export of goods and services in the year ending November 2016,…
+The Bank of Tanzania (BOT) Monthly Economic Review of August 2018 indicates that the country’s earnings from export of goods and services amounted to USD…

-The Bank of Tanzania (BOT) Monthly Economic Review for September 2016 shows that the value of export of goods and services in the year ending August 2016,…
+The Bank of Tanzania (BOT) Monthly Economic Review of March 2017 indicates that earnings from export of goods and services increased by 21.6% to USD 222.7…